Ferryistaken/website/_posts/my-custom-polybar-widgets/2020-07-16-my-custom-polybar-widgets.markdown

 Here it's telling me the name of the WiFi network that I'm connected to (ORBI80), the signal strenght, and my internal IP address <br>

 # Other modules which are not written in rust, but still useful
-I know that I promised you only perfect, memory safe, rust code, but you might want to take a look at this other modules aswell.
+I know that I promised you only perfect, memory safe, rust code, but you might want to take a look at this other modules too.
 1. Uptime module <br>
-This module tells me for how much time my pc has been on without a restart, which is useful for when I get angry at my pc for using 2 gbs of ram more than usual, but then I find out that it's been on for 3 days in a row. <br>
+This module tells me for how much time my pc has been on without a restart, which is useful for when I get angry at my pc for using 2 GBs of ram more than usual, but then I find out that it's been on for 3 days in a row. <br>
 Here is what it looks like: <br>
 [![uptime widget](/assets/posts/my-custom-polybar-widgets/uptimeWidget.png)](/assets/posts/my-custom-polybar-widgets/uptimeWidget.png) <br>
 Getting this up and running is *extremely* simple, all you have to do is put this lines of code inside of your polybar config file: <br>